 Similarly, some major fintech brands, such as Revolut, have started adding traditional core banking services to their specialized areas of focus.
 Marcus, Goldman Sachs' fintech subsidiary, is another example of a harmonious blend of fintech borrowing traditional banking services to offer consumers the best of both worlds.

-From a bank’s point-of-view, this partnership of smart bundling traditional banking services with useful add-ons supplied by fintech startups allows them to continue being the customers’ primary financial institution by offering better product features.
-This approach means they are far more likely to attract and retain customers, thus keeping a strong profit portfolio.
+From a bank's point-of-view, this partnership of smart bundling traditional banking services with useful add-ons supplied by fintech start-ups allows them to continue being the customers' primary financial institution by offering better product features.
+This approach means they are far more likely to attract and retain customers, thus keeping a solid profit portfolio.
 Interestingly some fintech start-ups which were initially envisioned as direct-to-consumer brands to compete with banks, such as TransferWise, have begun to recognize the need to partner with larger banks as a way to reach out to their more established customer base.

 Digital-First Banking for Digital Savvy Customers:

 We believe the digitalization of banking will create a future where Digital Hubs provide critical financial services.